mars-sim/mars-sim/README.md

 ### Indoor Atmospheric Modeling

-While at the Earth's sea level, the atmospheric pressure is **101 kPa** (14.7 psi) and has 20.9% oxygen, in mars-sim, a low pressure atmosphere of **34 kPa** (4.93 psi) is chosen for the settlement living with the composition of oxygen at 58.8%.
+While at the Earth's sea level, the atmospheric pressure is **101.35 kPa** (14.7 psi) and has 20.9% oxygen, in mars-sim, a low pressure atmosphere of **34 kPa** (4.93 psi) is chosen for the settlement living with the composition of oxygen at 58.8%.

-However, [EVA suit](https://github.com/mars-sim/mars-sim/wiki/EVA-Suit) or rovers (inside a vehicle) adopt an even lower pressurized environment of **17 kPa** (2.47 psi) for more optimal use of resources and design specifications.
-In comparison, Apollo Lunar Module (LM) atmosphere of 100% oxygen at 4.8 psi (or 33 kPa).
-The National Aeronautics and Space Administration (NASA)'s Shuttle airlock has an oxygen concentration of 30% at 10.2 psi (70.3 kPa).
-NASA's Extravehicular Mobility Units (EMU) has the operating pressure of 4.3 psi.
-The upcoming Artemis program's lunar lander will have an atmosphere of 342% oxygen at a pressure of 8.2 psi (or 56.5 kPa).
+However, [EVA suit](https://github.com/mars-sim/mars-sim/wiki/EVA-Suit) or rovers (inside a vehicle) adopt an even lower pressurized environment of 17 kPa (2.47 psi) for more optimal use of resources and design specifications.
+In comparison, Apollo Lunar Module (LM) atmosphere of 100% oxygen at 33 kPa (4.8 psi).
+The National Aeronautics and Space Administration (NASA)'s Shuttle airlock has an oxygen concentration of 30% at 70.3 kPa (10.2 psi).
+NASA's Extravehicular Mobility Units (EMU) has the operating pressure of 29.6 kPa (4.3 psi).
+The upcoming Artemis program's lunar lander will have an atmosphere of 342% oxygen at a pressure of 56.5 kPa (8.2 psi).

 See [Atmosphere](https://github.com/mars-sim/mars-sim/wiki/Atmosphere) wiki for more design details.